Order and Anarchy

 Mar 21, 2023

 Notice the title, Order and Anarchy.
 Anarchy is the absence of imposed order, not the absence of order per se.
 In fact, no one is more invested in the emergence of order than the Anarchist.
-Anarchism celebrates the spontaneous emergence of order, ‘self-ordering’, aka ‘bootstrapping’.
+Anarchism celebrates the spontaneous emergence of order, i.e. ‘self-ordering’ aka ‘bootstrapping’.

-In fact, to be is precisely to combine an element of inherited order (the actual world) with an element of spontaneous ordering (novelty); every genuine event requires both.
+In fact, to be is to combine an element of order inherited from the Actual World with an element of spontaneous ordering (novelty); every genuine event requires both: Order + Order!

-Every event is both the rejection of order and the appetition of order.
+Every event is both rejection of an old order and appetition for a new order.
 Of course, from the perspective of inherited order, emergent order appears as mere discord; and from the perspective of emergent order, inherited order appears as institutionalized resistance to novelty.
 Yet, every event inherits a settled past and proposes a novel future.
 That’s exactly what an event is.

 The reaction of the present (event) to the past is never mindless copying or blanket rejection.
 Something of the past must be conserved to serve as exoskeleton for the present and endoskeleton for the future.
-Likewise, rejection of inherited order is never blind or capricious.
-It is always done in the service of a proposition, i.e., a concrete proposal for the future.
+Rejection of inherited order is never blind or capricious.
+It is always done in the service of a proposition, i.e. a concrete proposal.

 Sidebar: Abbie Hoffmann notwithstanding, there is no such thing as a Revolution for the Hell of it…except in book(s).
 Where is the Youth International Party today?
 What happened to yesterday’s Yippies?
-Did they turn into guppies, oops, I mean Yuppies?
+Did they turn into Yuppies?

 Philosophical Anarchism is the belief that all true order is sui generis, that it emerges in the course of an event, any event, and that it is conserved as the ground from which all future events emerge.

-Freedom is a prerequisite for true order; imposed order, on the other hand, springs from the desire to preserve what is at the expense of what could be.
-Reification, stagnation, paralysis are all symptoms of disorder.
+True order must be organic and unconstrained.
+Freedom is prerequisite; imposed order, on the other hand, springs from a desire to preserve what is at the expense of what might have been and could yet be.
+It is a form of disorder disguised as its opposite.
+Think 1930’s Germany for example.

-An event is a double negative: “Not what was, not what will be, I am!”
+An event is a double negative: “Not what was, not what will be, therefore I am!”
 Anarchism then is the gnosis and praxis of Being.
+Anarchy is the universe in the image and likeness of God.

-Likewise, Political Anarchism (PA) does not advocate social disorder; it merely opposes the mirage of order known as the State.
-But alleged anarchist plots to blow up critical infrastructure have understandably given Political Anarchism a bad name.
+Likewise, Political Anarchism does not advocate the disintegration of society; it merely opposes the mirage of order known as the State.
+But alleged anarchist plots to blow up critical infrastructure have understandably given it a bad name.

 It would be more useful and accurate to ‘graph’ the relationship between order and freedom on a plane with order on the X-axis and freedom on the Y. Every possible non-degenerate social structure (event) includes elements of order and elements of freedom in varying proportions.